 context: {

-inputHash: string; // Hash of the input for dedup
+inputHash: string; // Dedup key for the input

 features: Record<string, number>; // Scored features that drove the decision

-matchedRules: string[]; // Which rules or patterns matched
+matchedRules: string[]; // Rules or patterns that matched

 };